 IMPROVE YOUR PROFESSIONAL OPPORTUNITIES IN THE INTERNATIONAL COMMUNICATION SECTOR

-Communications professionals can improve their career options and promotion opportunities by following the Master’s program in Intercultural Communication.
 Whether you plan to take a sabbatical from work or are an independent professional seeking to broaden your opportunities in internationalisation, this Master offers you a number of possibilities.
-This program will increase your employability and enrich your CV.
-You can also enrol in individual courses as time permits.
+This programme will increase your employability and enrich your résumé.
+You can also enrol in individual courses.